IRS Tax Refund Schedule [2019 Tax Year]

 |Apr 12 – Apr 15, 2020||May 1, 2020||May 8, 2020|

-*Note: Estimated dates based on previous tax refund schedules released by the IRS.
+*Note: Again, these are estimated dates based on previous tax refund schedules released by the IRS.
 Due to auditing processes, the IRS no longer publishes tax refund schedule charts.
 Refunds may be delayed this year.

 IRS Refund Schedule Summary